 The lexeme name should be in upper case, and one should use V, N, and A for verbs, nouns, and adjectives.
 The Lexeme and Syntactic category must be a single word.
 The Meaning may be several words.
-The inflection class is an expandable.
+The inflection class may be multiple words.

-4.4 Stem-selection rules
+4.3 Root-selection rules

-Each lexeme must have one or more associated stems.
-Stems are defined by syntax like the following.
+Each lexeme must have one or more associated roots.
+Roots are defined by syntax like the following.